Learn more about our team below.

 In 2000, I was honoured to be chosen as a gestational surrogate for a Maryland couple and carry and deliver their boy and girl twins, Victoria and Peter.
 I had a wonderful and rewarding experience and it is a pure joy to see the family I helped create growing and loving life to the fullest.

-I graduated with honours as a Mental Health Counsellor in 1999 from Cambrian College in Sudbury, Ontario (Native Community Care: Counselling & Development Program).
+In 1999, I graduated with honours as a Mental Health Counsellor from Cambrian College in Sudbury, Ontario (Native Community Care: Counselling & Development Program).
 I thoroughly enjoy helping both intended parents and surrogate mothers with their questions and concerns.

 All the best to you in your surrogacy journey!